mnbcz/ScreenCastCaps/README.md

 ## Installing the user sound theme

-To create a sound theme yourself, you need to copy the `Mechanic brown` directory with the sound theme in the directory `C:\Program Files\ScreenCast Keyboard\sounds`.
+To create a sound theme yourself, you need in **Setting** > **Keyboard and mouse sound**,  click on the link - themes.
-And put it in the directory `C:\Users\<UserName>\AppData\Roaming\ScreenCast Keyboard\sounds` And rename.
+The Theme Directory window will open.
-Next, replace the sound files in this directory.
+Copy the existing theme directory, rename, and change the sound files.
-In **Setting**, a new theme will appear in the list of sound themes.
+Reload program.

 # Custom keystroke style

-To change the keystroke style, you need to go to the directory with the program, then to the `www` directory `C:\Program Files\ScreenCast Keyboard\www`.
+To create a custom theme for keystroke,  you need in **Setting** > **KeyList**,  click on the link - themes.
-Copy the `keysList.css` file and place it here.
+The Theme Directory window will open.
-Next, edit the style file `keysList.css`.
+Copy any theme file, rename it, and change the css.
-Restart the program.
+Click the Reload button.

 # Issues